• Home

 14. Pack a Re-Fresh Kit

 Cabin air is extremely dry leaving hands, lips, and eyes desperate for some moisture.
 It is important to bring along some items to keep your hygiene in check.
-Before I packed these items, my skin always overproduced oil and I left the plane oily and with a few breakouts (not cute).

 The things you should include are: